microsoft/ML-For-Beginners/NLP/3-Translation-Sentiment/README.md

 ✅ If you've learned a second (or third or more) language as an adult, you might have started by thinking in your native language, translating a concept word by word in your head to the second language, and then speaking out your translation.
 This is similar to what naive translation computer programs are doing.
 It's important to get past this phase to attain fluency!

-Naive translation leads to bad (and sometimes hilarious) mistranslations: `I feel happy` translates literally to `Mise bhraitheann athas`.
-In Irish that means (literally) `me feel happy` and not a valid Irish sentence.
+Naive translation leads to bad (and sometimes hilarious) mistranslations: `I feel happy` translates literally to `Mise bhraitheann athas` in Irish.
+That means (literally) `me feel happy` and is not a valid Irish sentence.
 Even though English and Irish are languages spoken on two closely neighboring islands, they are very different languages with different grammar structures.

 > You can watch some videos about Irish linguistic traditions such as [this one](https://www.youtube.com/watch?v=mRIaLSdRMMs)

 ### Machine learning approaches

 So far, you've learned about the formal rules approach to natural language processing.
 Another approach is to ignore the meaning of the words, and _instead use machine learning to detect patterns_.
 This can work in translation if you have lots of text (a *corpus*) or texts (*corpora*) in both the origin and target languages.
-For instance, if you have *Pride and Prejudice* in English and a human translation of the book in *French*, you could detect phrases in one that are idiomatically translated into the other.
+For instance, consider the case of *Pride and Prejudice*, a well-known English novel written by Jane Austen in 1813.
+If you consult the  book in English and a human translation of the book in *French*, you could detect phrases in one that are idiomatically translated into the other.
+You'll do that in a minute.

 For instance, when an English phrase such as `John looked at the cake with a wolfish grin` is translated literally, to, say French, it might become `John regarda le gâteau avec un sourire de loup`.
 A reader of both languages would understand that the direct translation of `wolfish grin` is not the French translation `wolf smile` but a synonym - in this case for being very hungry or voracious.
 A better translation that a human might make would be `John regarda le gâteau avec voracité`, because it better conveys the meaning.
 If a ML model has enough human translations to build a model on, it can improve the accuracy of translations by identifying common patterns in texts that have been previously translated by expert human speakers of both languages.

 ### Task: Translation

 You can use TextBlob to translate sentences.
-Try the famous first line of **Pride and Prejudice** by Jane Austen, an English novel written in 1813.
+Try the famous first line of **Pride and Prejudice**:

 ```python
 from textblob import TextBlob